-With his lush coat, the Maltese comes to you offering endearing love as well as portability.
+With his lush coat, the Maltese come to you offering endearing love as well as portability.
 He is an age old dog breed dating back to the pre-Christian era.

 Maltese personality shows gentle courage.
 Affection lies at the core of their heart.
 As a result, they welcome anyone with a friendly touch.
 His lush coat gives him a clear distinction in this regard.

 Cute Maltese look along with the gorgeous hair grabs a permanent spot in the heart of the visitors.
-His sprite nature does not go below the radar in spite of a noble look.
-This is a little white dog with amazing competitive potentials for dog shows or competitions.
+His sprite nature does not go below the radar in spite of his noble look.
+This is a little white dog with amazing competitive potential for dog shows or competitions.

 Immaculate companionship is another trademark of his personality.
 Exchanging a lovely relationship is often his only job and he is quite adept at it.
 You can feed him many ideas because of their people oriented personality.
 They are never going to bore you in bagging a new trick.
 His family matters the most at the end of the day.

 So, you are actually going to have a small dog with a long list of attractive aspects.

 Measure Maltese smartness: